quarkusio/quarkus-super-heroes/docs/deploying-to-azure-containerapps.md

   --output tsv
 ```

+> [!IMPORTANT]
-> **NOTE:** These aren't the actual connection strings used, especially in the heroes service, which does not use JDBC.
+> These aren't the actual connection strings used, especially in the heroes service, which does not use JDBC.
 >
 > You also need to append `ssl=true&sslmode=require` to the end of each connect string to force the driver to use ssl.
 >